Bone-chilling cold and a barrage of winter storms: Behind this crazy U.S. weather pattern

 By this weekend, the national weather pattern could become even more extreme.
 There are indications that Arctic air could surge all the way to the Gulf Coast, bringing temperatures in the teens to places such as Houston on Monday night.
 The Gulf of Mexico could be transformed into a steamy wonderland, the frigid temperatures inducing Arctic sea smoke, a species of fog rarely seen in such mild climates.

-The stalled stationary front will sharpen, and will conspire with jet stream energy to brew multiple additional storm systems along the zone of steeply-contrasting surface temperatures.
+The stalled stationary front will sharpen, and will conspire with jet stream energy to brew multiple additional storm systems along the zone of steeply contrasting surface temperatures.

 The first, a weak system carrying about half-an-inch of moisture, could bring a mix of snow, sleet and freezing rain to the nation’s capital Saturday.
 Parts of the Mid-Atlantic could wind up with a quarter-inch or more of ice depending on how conditions evolve.